 Our Memberships Include The Most Accurate Draw Odds Available, Join Now!

-With the low hunt permit quotas associated with New Mexico's antelope, we recommend you not apply as a party to increase your odds of drawing a tag.
+With the low hunt permit quotas associated with New Mexico’s antelope, we recommend you avoid applying as a party to increase your odds of drawing a tag.
 Also, make sure that the quota in the unit you are applying for offers enough licenses for you to be drawn.
-A non-resident applying unattached to an outfitter will not be eligible to be drawn for a hunt with a license quota of 12 or less.
-If you need a quality outfitter to apply with for antelope in New Mexico, give us a call.
+A non-resident applying unattached to an outfitter will not be drawn for a hunt with a license quota of twelve or less.
+If you need a quality outfitter for antelope to apply with in New Mexico, give us a call.

 Consult with Hunters Who Have Hunted in Your Unit, Join Now!